fusioncharts/dev_centre_docs/getting-started/react/setting-data-source-using-url-in-react.md

 );
 ```

-1. Included the necessary libraries and components using `import`.
+1. Include the necessary libraries and components using `import`.
 For example, `react-fusioncharts`, `fusioncharts`, etc.

-2. Stored the chart configuration in a JSON object.
+2. Store the chart configuration in a JSON object.
 In the JSON object:
-    * The chart type has been set to `column2d`.
+    * Set the chart type as `column2d`.
 Find the complete list of chart types with their respective alias [here](https://www.fusioncharts.com/dev/chart-guide/list-of-charts).
-    * The width and height of the chart has been set in pixels.
+    * Set the width and height of the chart in pixels.
-    * The `dataFormat` is set as JSON.
+    * Set the `dataFormat` as XML.
     * Set the value of `exportEnabled` attribute to `1`, which enables the export feature of the chart.

 3. To set the datasource using URL:
-    * The value of the `dataFormat` has been set to **xmlurl**.
+    * Set the value of the `dataFormat` to **xmlurl**.
-    * A static URL has been set to `dataSource` to render the above chart.
+    * Set the static URL to `dataSource` to render the above chart.

-4. A `DOM` element has been created and the `react-fusioncharts` component is passed directly to the **ReactDOM.render()** method.
+4. Create a `DOM` element and the `react-fusioncharts` component is passed directly to the **ReactDOM.render()** method.